Master of Biotechnology student, Suvini Perera, discusses her experience of the Industry Project in Biotechnology subject.

 With the world population ever climbing, biotechnology has the ability to directly answer problems related to the demand for food, medicines and many other key global challenges.
-The Master of Biotechnology uniquely offers a taste of both research and industry, so I jumped at the opportunity to explore either option.
+I was sitting on the fence in regards to choosing either a career in research or in industry.
+The Master of Biotechnology offers a unique taste of both research and industry, so I jumped at the opportunity to explore both options further.

-I have relished the sense of community within the Master of Biotechnology; I’m happy to say that most faces of our year are now familiar to me.
-There is a strong focus on teamwork in the coursework, meaning that you do a fair amount of group work within your core subjects.
-It’s been truly rewarding; I met my closest friends in the course through group assignments.
+I also have relished the sense of community within the Master of Biotechnology; I’m happy to say that most faces in our year are now familiar to me.
+There is a strong focus on teamwork in the course, meaning that you do a fair amount of group work within your core subjects which has been truly rewarding.

 I’m enjoying working on the industry project subject because I’m seeing how all lessons from first year (even the more tedious ones!) apply to real life biotech projects.
 Our group has been tasked with identifying the key influencers of a novel peanut allergy vaccine currently being developed by a relevantly new start up.